 History of Radix

-Radix theory is rooted in the work of the psychiatrist Wilhelm Reich, who in the first half of the 20th century recognised a ‘functional identity’ between the body and mind.
+Radix theory is rooted in the work of the psychiatrist Wilhelm Reich, who in the first half of the 20th century recognized a ‘functional identity’ between the body and mind.
 He saw that the mind and body are interrelated and that whatever is happening in one is also reflected in the other.
 Reich saw the body as a ‘frozen history’ of our life experiences and therefore a direct link to the unconscious material.
 Whether psychotherapy takes place primarily at a body level, a mental level or an emotional level that work will impact at all three levels.

 Radix is a process oriented body psychotherapy meaning that therapists connect with the client at the start of each session and develop the session based on what is happening for the client, cognitively, physically and emotionally at that moment.
 A process orientation facilitates the unfolding of these dimensions by freeing the flow of the radix which in turn develops aliveness, insight, self awareness, discovery, resolution and acceptance, the fundamental goals of most psychotherapies.